icerpc/icerpc-docs/content/slice/language-guide/class-types.md

 {% /aside %}

-The mapped class always provides a parameterless constructor and a primary constructor which sets all the fields.
+The mapped C# class provides a parameterless constructor and a primary constructor which sets all the fields.
 If any field has an optional type, the mapped class also provides a secondary constructor with a parameter for each non-nullable C# field.

 Slice class inheritance maps to C# class inheritance as you would expect: